NeonGeckoCom/neon-docs/docs/index.md

 open source products.

 ### OpenVoiceOS
-The OpenVoiceOS project is a closely related project to NeonAI© with many shared components and regular collaboration.
+The OpenVoiceOS project is a closely related project to Neon AI© with many shared components and regular collaboration.
 You can find more information at [OpenVoiceOS.com](https://openvoiceos.com/), and in their chat rooms [on Matrix](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org).